pocomane/brewed-in-the-apocalypse/bita.md

 ```

 Two good schemas to follow for the result text, is giving a list of clues to
-follow in the fiction, and having the player select a certain number of them.
+follow in the fiction, and having the protagonist select a certain number of them.
 The scenarist will expand the clues, but ey is constraint to follow them.
 If
-the clues are positive for the players, the success text will let the player
+the clues are positive for the protagonists, the success text will let the protagonist
 choose more clues than the other outcome.
 If instead they are negative, the
 failure text will require to select the major number of them.
 A mixed move
-may be created, giving two lists, one bad and one good, and letting the player
+may be created, giving two lists, one bad and one good, and letting the protagonist
 choosing from one or another based on the kind of result.

 ```